Is your one year old fighting sleep suddenly? Learn why the 1 year old sleep regression happens, and how you can turn things around.

 What to do: Dig deep and see which developmental milestones he’s hitting, and address it during the day.

-If you find him “practicing” how to walk, give him plenty of time to do so during the day.
+For instance, if you find him “practicing” how to walk, give him plenty of time to do so during the day.
 Soothe and, if needed, medicate his tender gums.
 Install a night light and play peek-a-boo games to teach object permanence.

 3. New changes at home

 Any changes can affect nighttime sleep.
 You and I have had those sleepless nights because of changes in our lives.
-You can imagine the toll this disruption can take on young kids and why it would lead to fussiness.
+You can imagine the toll this disruption can take on kids and why it would lead to fussiness.

 As I say in my book, No Cranky Naps: